etertops/area-picker-vue/README.md

 npm install area-picker-vue --save

 # use in main.js
-import area-picker-vue in 'area-picker-vue' Vue.use(area-picker-vue)
+import AreaPicker in 'area-picker-vue' Vue.use(AreaPicker)

 # use in vue component
 <area-picker></area-picker>